AaronRandall/scenarios/README.md

 ## Run the samples
 bin/run --ios-app-name 'TableViewIOS5Demo' --ios-app-path sample/app/ --tests-path sample/tests/ --tests-output-path sample/output/

-Note that the first time you run the tests you may be asked for your password for developer toosl.
+Note that the first time you run the tests you may be asked for your password for developer tools.

+## Running the sample on hardware
+To run tests against hardware, first you should make sure your hardware is part of your provisioning profile.

+Open your xcode project and run against the hardware.
+If this works, you're good to go with:

+command here

 ## Running all tests